 As per Pokharel, the bug came into the Picture because of an experimental feature that Facebook was testing.

-Well, one satisfaction is that this bug was patched after being reported to Facebook was exploited by some business accounts which gave access to the company for testing purposes.
+Well, one satisfaction is that this bug was patched after being reported to Facebook and was exploited by some business accounts which gave access to the company for testing purposes.

-This attack was made through a Facebook business tool which was used by Facebook business accounts that linked to Instagram as a test group but the business tool shows personal information about their private email id and birthday.
+This attack was made through a Facebook business tool that was used by Facebook business accounts that linked to Instagram as a test group but the business tool shows personal information about their private email id and birthday.